opencv/opencv/doc/tutorials/introduction/clojure_dev_intro/clojure_dev_intro.markdown

 -   the imwrite static method from the Highgui class to write an image to a file
 -   the GaussianBlur static method from the Imgproc class to apply to blur the original image

-We're also going to use the Mat class which is returned from the imread method and accpeted as the main argument to both the GaussianBlur and the imwrite methods.
+We're also going to use the Mat class which is returned from the imread method and accepted as the main argument to both the GaussianBlur and the imwrite methods.

 ### Add an image to the project